-The classic apex style is where the 2 roof panels fit together to create a triangular point along the centre of the roof.
-The door or doors will be under one of the gable ends.
+A classic shed option, the apex style is where the 2 roof panels fit together to create a triangular point along the centre of the roof.
+The single door or double doors will be under one of the gable ends.

 Apex roofs are viewed as the traditional option and are the most popular choice of shed roof.

 Pent roof sheds are ideal for gardens with lots of trees as they have a lower profile than other shed roofs.
-They are also suited to placement up against a fence or wall as a lean-to shed.
+They are also suited to placement up against a fence or wall when you buy one of our lean to sheds.